jazzypants1989/jessquery/README.md

 ## Demo and Key Concepts

-`jessquery` works slightly differently from jQuery, but it makes sense once you understand the rules.
+`jessquery` is quite different from jQuery, but it makes sense once you understand the rules.
 The concurrent chaining makes things a bit more complex.
 The key is understanding that each `$()` or `$$()` call is representative of a single queue-- not necessarily the elements that are being manipulated.
 It's a bit like [PrototypeJS](http://prototypejs.org/doc/latest/dom/dollar-dollar/) mixed with the async flow of something like [RxJS](https://rxjs.dev/guide/overview).

 The magic sauce here is that everything is a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you can still use the full DOM API if your use case isn't covered by one of the methods.
 So, if you forget about the `.css` operator and use `.style` instead when using `$()`, it will just work.
 The NodeList that you get from `$$()` is automatically turned into an array so you can use array methods on it like `.map()` or `.filter()`.